-At least two employees must be present during all work on campus roofs.
-All construction projects that have the potential for a fall hazard must comply with OSHA's 29 CFR 1926 sub part M, and 1910.23.
+At least two of the contractor's employees must be present during all work on campus roofs.
+All construction project that have the potential for a fall hazard must comply with OSHA's 29 CFR 1926 sub part M, and 1910.23.
 It is the contractor's responsibility to train all of their employees on all relevant safety issues.